redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 *Property can be created and assigned dynamically.*

-### There are additional standard properties defined into a function object such as arguments, caller, lengh, etc.
+### Additional standard properties defined into a function object such as arguments, caller, lengh, etc.

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-14.jpg)